 - Difficulty: Difficult

-- Red tape: You’ll need to get here early.
-The parking lot fills up fast so plan to arrive well before 7 am or you’ll need to take a shuttle.
-Don’t forget you’ll have to pay a park entrance fee ($20 per day per car)
+- Red Tape: You’ll need to get here early.
+The parking lot fills up fast so plan to arrive well before 6:30 am (even on weekdays) or you’ll need to take a shuttle.
+Don’t forget you’ll have to pay a park entrance fee ($20 per day per car).

-Local Tip: For the 2020 year, you need to make advanced reservations to visit Rocky Mountain National Park.
+Local Tip: For the 2021 year, you need to make advanced reservations to visit Rocky Mountain National Park.
+This includes the Bear Lake Corridor (where the trail is located).
+Timed entry permits are required from 5 am to 6 pm in that area from May 28th through October 11th.

 When is the Best Time to Hike to Sky Pond Colorado?